Plan Your Visit

 Sample what Winterthur has to offer.
 The following is included in general admission:

-- Take an introductory house tour to see some of the finest antiques of early America and the spaces where the du Ponts entertained.
+- Take an introductory house tour (*subject to availability) to see some of the finest antiques of early America and the spaces where the du Ponts entertained.

 Enjoy a more in-depth experience.
 In addition to the above, general admission includes the following: